The best friend on earth of man is the tree: when we use the tree respectfully and economically we have one of the greatest resources of the earth.

 To remove branches that didn’t survive the winter.
 These dead branches take up space and deplete resources, hindering the growth of healthy branches.

 - To manage disease.
-Pruning in late winter / early spring makes trees and shrubs less vulnerable to disease and disease-carrying insects
+Progressive Tree Service suggests pruning the trees in late winter / early spring as it makes trees and shrubs less vulnerable to disease and disease-carrying insects

 - For more precise pruning.
 Bare branches make the tree’s structure easier to evaluate, and they provide easier access to the tree’s core.